MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-project-categories.md

 With the 10.0.41 release, there's a new feature that allows you to create a shared category for on-account type transactions.
 Within **Feature management**, the **Enable project categories for on-account transactions** feature is now available.
 New functionality enabled by this feature includes:

 - New transaction categories created in Dataverse now have a fifth shared category available to be configured.
 - **Project management and accounting parameters** has a new default setting to default the category for on-account transactions.
-This default applies to both retainiers and milestone transactions.
+This default applies to both retainers and milestone transactions.
 - The **Category groups** form now allows you to configure groups of type on-account.
 - The **Project categories** form now allows you to configure a category of type on-account.
 - Category is added as an optional field.
 Existing on-account transactions continue to work without a category configured.
 New on-account transactions work with or without a category defined.
 Posting continues to be based on the setup of **Ledger posting setup** for the **Invoiced revenue - on-account** posting type.